2022–23 Blackpool F.C. season: February

 A 3–0 defeat at Middlesbrough meant Blackpool had lost seven of their last eleven games.

 Two draws at home followed, against Huddersfield Town and Rotherham United, the latter result, a goalless draw, leaving Blackpool bottom of the table, after Wigan Athletic picked up three points.

 On 15 February, Blackpool lost 2–1 at Swansea City.

 Three days later, Blackpool beat Stoke City by a single goal at Bloomfield Road, Ian Poveda with the strike.
 It was their first win in the league since 29 October, and lifted them off the bottom of the table, on goal difference, at the expense of Wigan Athletic.

 A single-goal defeat followed at Blackburn Rovers on 21 February.
 Blackpool sat 23rd in the table.

 February was closed out with a tenth defeat in seventeen games.
-After 34 league fixtures, Blackpool had picked up 31 points from a possible 102.
 Blackpool remained 23rd, four points adrift of safety, but bottom club Wigan Athletic had a game in hand.

+March

+A goalless draw at home to Burnley on 5 March was followed six days later by a 2–0 defeat at Bristol City.

+An eighth victory of the campaign occurred on 14 March, with a 6–1 scoreline at home to Queens Park Rangers.
+Andy Lyons scored a brace.

+This was followed by a 4–1 home defeat by Coventry City.

+April

+On 1 April, Preston won the West Lancashire derby 3–1.

+Six days later, a 3–1 home defeat to Cardiff City, a sixth defeat in eight games and a third-consecutive loss, sealed Mick McCarthy's fate.
+He left the club by mutual consent the following day.
+Blackpool appointed Stephen Dobbie as interim head coach until the end of the season.

+A fourth-straight defeat followed at Luton Town on 10 April.
+3–1 was the scoreline, with Andy Lyons getting Blackpool's goal.

+On 15 April, Blackpool beat fellow relegation candidates Wigan Athletic by a single goal.

+This was followed three days later by a 2–0 home defeat by West Bromwich Albion.

+Blackpool travelled to Birmingham City on 22 April, and an Ian Poveda goal on 74 minutes proved decisive.
+With two games remaining, Blackpool sat second-bottom, one point above Wigan Athletic and two points behind Reading.

+A 3–2 home defeat to Millwall confirmed Blackpool's relegation to League One after two seasons in the Championship.